How long do the units take to complete?

-Our HOA dues are $60 per month based on a yearly budget.
+Our HOA dues are $70 per month (in 2018) based on a yearly budget.
+The amount is adjusted every year.
 They cover common utilities, insurance, and other items that we put into the budget.
 The community operates in a fairly loose fashion – balancing privacy with community interests.
 All are members of the Clearwater Community Condominium Association.
 We discuss any new rules as a group but lean toward maintaining flexibility and relying on trust.
 We are happy to share our Condominium Declaration and our HOA bylaws.

 What are the general costs for construction and lot prices?

-The price of a fully built-out lot with utilities and building design is $165,000.
-This gives you an equal share in all common elements and amenities.
+The price of a fully built three bedroom home with lot is $515,000. (as of Dec 2018) This gives you an equal share in all common elements and amenities.
 We are very transparent about house costs.
 We work together to build a budget with the choices you like.
 All of our homes are required to have fire sprinklers, are built on pier foundations for groundwater infiltration, and are highly energy efficient.
 These requirements add costs to a home but reflect our values as a green community.
-Our costs are approximately $150-155 per sq ft.

 How would I purchase a home?